hugoeditor/hugocms/readme.md

 > [hugoeditor/hugocms (main)](https://github.com/hugoeditor/hugocms/tree/main).
 > The tested and released version is available pre-built in the
 > [hugocms-release](https://github.com/hugoeditor/hugocms-release) repository.
+>
+> ⚠️ **The code here is insecure and no longer maintained.** Its continued use
+> is strongly discouraged — existing installations should be migrated to the
+> new version.

 a standalone CMS with online editor to write Hugo compatible content using Markdown and HTML.